Io2349io/adaWM/README.md

 # adaWM
-adaWM is a lightweight window manager for all os'es wich support X11
+adaWM is a lightweight window manager for all os'es wich support X11 server